maion308/candies/README.md

 You now know how to use CRUD with Express and Sequelize so it's time to do it yourself.

 A kid has come to you with an idea for an API to keep track of his candies.
 You love candies!
 So, you accept his proposal.
-You are given a resource Candy  (in the `/db/candies.js` directory) and use the kid's candy "data" to display it on the webpage.
-Build your own application from scratch including a database, Sequelize, and Express.
+Build your own application from scratch that includes a database, Sequelize, and Express.

 Your app should have the following routes: